 Carefully Research the Legal Principles as Applicable to Your Specific Case Issues

 For an understanding of the law applicable to your specific legal issue, this Shemesh Paralegal Services website may be a very helpful and useful resource.
-Additionally, for researching specific issues, the website for the Canadian Legal Information Institute (CanLII) provides hundreds of thousands of pages of information on almost every legal topic.
+Also, when researching the law, including statutes and precedent case decisions, the Canadian Legal Information Institute (CanLII) website provides thousands upon thousand of webpages containing legal information that addresses almost any issue.